flowtoolz/flowtoolz.github.io/_posts/2019-09-27-the-reasons-for-why-i-hate-xcode-interface-builder.md

 24. Using the IB makes code harder to debug.
 For instance, setting a breakpoint in a view's or view controller's initializer won't tell you what triggered the creation of that object.
 Also, you can't search for a term like `MyView(` in your project to find all uses/clients of that view class.

 25. Using the IB will make it harder to migrate to more modern code-based and declarative technologies like SwiftUI.

+## Conclusion

+Looking at some pinciple problems and all their concrete symptoms, we should classify using the traditional Interface Builder as insane, in particular in light of how easy programmatic layout with Swift has become, with [layout anchors](https://developer.apple.com/documentation/uikit/nslayoutanchor), [safe areas](https://developer.apple.com/documentation/uikit/uiview/2891102-safearealayoutguide), framworks like [GetLaid](https://github.com/flowtoolz/GetLaid) and, of course, [SwiftUI](https://developer.apple.com/documentation/swiftui/) on the horizon.